 * Initial Warning – The user is first notified that an unsolicited email complaint has been lodged against them and: (a) Reminded of the terms they accepted in the Terms of Service. (b) Reminded that the complainant’s email address will automatically be flagged for suppression if the complainant did unsubscribe. (c) Requested to manually remove the complainant’s email address from their subscriber list if the address was not automatically suppressed because the complainant did not unsubscribe.
 Depending on the severity of the complaints, the user may be required to utilize a dedicated IP address at Pardot’s current market rate and at the user’s own expense.

 * Termination of account – If notifications of unsolicited emails continue after the warning, the user’s account privileges will be suspended and eventually terminated.

 Unsubscribe from the email with the opt-out option of your choice and send us a message to notify us of any unsolicited messages.
+To report abuse, please click here.
 We will then begin an investigation into CAN-SPAM and/or European Commission Privacy and Electronic Communications Directive (EU Privacy Directive) compliance.
 Pardot takes permission-based marketing very seriously.